ava-labs/etna-devnet-resources/guides/deploy-sovereign-l1.md

 Warning: this flow is in active development.
 None of the following should be used in or with production-related infrastructure.

 In this guide, we will be creating a sovereign L1 with locally run Avalanche Nodes as its bootstrap validators.
-At the end of this guide, we will also go through adding and removing validators in our sovereign L1

 ## Build Etna-enabled AvalancheGo